Make yourself a hot cuppa.

 Except that’s not how it turned out.

 On Sunday nights, I would take the nourishing, delicious meals that I had prepared for my family the previous week and throw them away.
 We couldn’t even make the time to sit down and eat the meals I had prepared, because of how gruelling our schedule was.
-This wasn’t how I was raised, and I remember feeling helpless when I emptied the containers out week after week.
+This wasn’t how I was raised, and I remember feeling helpless as I emptied the containers out week after week.
 I wanted to do better but I couldn’t see a way out.

 I learned from a young age that the heart of

 the family beats in the kitchen, around the dinner table.

 I started writing Maple and Marigold in 2016 as a love letter.
 Maple represents Canada and our life here, and marigold with its significance in Indian culture represents my roots in India.
-I started sharing how spices, herbs, cooking techniques and healthy shortcuts add the flavour of India into my daily cooking in Canada.
+I started sharing about spices, herbs, cooking techniques and healthy shortcuts that add the flavour of India into my daily cooking in Canada.

 I believe that food is more than fuel.
 Food can support our immune system, reduce inflammation and boost our mental health.

 Traditional Indian wisdom has tons of advice about foods, herbs and spices in particular.
 Whole spices bring flavour, aroma and texture but that’s not all.

 Certain foods and spices have nutritional qualities that can heal and protect.
 Turmeric and fennel seeds can be our first line of defense against colds and coughs.
 Ajwain (Bishop’s weed) is known to soothe a troubled digestive system.
-There are many more examples like these that can help support our immunity, remove inflammation and boost our mental and physical health.
-Generations of Indian grandmas have shared their knowledge and comfort with a cuppa haldi doodh (turmeric milk) at bedtime.
-It’s taken a while and I’m glad the science is finally catching up.
+Generations of grandmas in India have shared their knowledge and comfort with a cuppa haldi doodh (turmeric milk) at bedtime.
+There are tons more examples of food that can help support our immunity, remove inflammation and boost our mental and physical health.
+And It’s taken a while but science is finally catching up.